nuggex/reolinkPHP/README.md

 Tested on a Reolink E1 Outdoor with firmware v3.1.0.804_22011506

-Image downloader script will work on any camera, control only on PTZ enabled cameras.
+Image downloader script will (probably) work on any camera, control only on PTZ enabled cameras.

 ## Source for api usage